 Jobs were varied from repairing gumboots to inserting liners into tyres.
 With post-war fuel rationing discouraging people from driving, Neumann’s customer service never waned.
 Len and his staff would often be seen cycling around town to collect tyres in necessity of repair.
 In 1959, Len purchased a section in Wills Street to expand the business.
 This proved to be the best move for the businessman as new tyre sales increased greatly.

 With such commitment to the needs of his clients, it was not surprising the Neumann’s Tyres sales and tyre repair service expanded its scope to Ashburton’s wider business community and to rural areas.

 Not interested in sales alone, he would offer friendly advice and on-site after-sales service.
 These were the foundations on which the Wills Street business today is based.

-With Neumann’s sons Alan and Ian now at the helm, the enterprise has flourished and expanded to include Tyre General Christchurch, South Canterbury (Temuka and Timaru), Oamaru, Motueka, Nelson, Blenheim and Amberley.
+With Neumann’s sons Alan and Ian now at the helm, the enterprise has flourished and expanded to include Tyre General Christchurch, South Canterbury (Temuka and Timaru), Oamaru, Motueka, Nelson, Blenheim, Amberley and Rangiora.